edmundsj/gitNotes/docs/notes_chapter2.rst

 Apparently, you *can* lose information when undoing things - I suspect this is what happened with my RCWA stuff.
 I need to figure out which 'undos' are permanent and which are not.

+Looks like "git pull" is an alias for fetch, which grabs from a remote repository, and then "git merge", which merges the fetched information with your local stuff.
+Fetching the remote repository doesn't do anything to your local stuff.

 Questions and Answers
 ------------------------
 Q: Does un-staging a file using git reset do anything to my local files?